Skip to main content

 The graph brought about several interesting observations:

-• Until 2008 Olympics, India's performance at the 1952 Helsinki games (with 2 medals) was its best ever.
-Sadly, India delivered what would be its finest medal tally (until 1982) at the first ever Asian Games in 1951.
-Such a thundering feat is often difficult to repeat on the global stage.
-That's why we have a lackluster ratio of 25.5
+• Until 2008 Olympics, India's performance at the 1952 Helsinki games (with 2 medals) was its best ever so was the medal tally at the first ever Asian Games in 1951.
+Such a thundering feat is often difficult to repeat on the global stage ensuing a lackluster ratio of 25.5

 • In 1956 and 1960, the Olympic returns remained steady but the Asian Games accomplishments tanked.
 India's medal returns in 1954 Manila(17) and 1958 Tokyo (13) are the worst ever in its Asian Games history.
-Thus sub-par returns at the continental level and a single medal win ensured a new low of 13 which would not be surpassed until the 2012 games
+Thus sub-par returns at the continental level and a single medal win in 1960 Rome Olympics ensured a new low of 13 which would not be surpassed until the 2012 games

-• During the 60s and early 70s, India had better performances at the Asian Games but the Olympic acts were confined to a solitary medal at each edition.
-Thus the ratio hovered around the 20 mark
+• During the 60s and early 70s, India had steady but unspectacular performances at the Asian Games while the Olympic acts were increasingly confined to solitary medals which meant that the ratio hovered around the 20 - 30 range

-• The late 70s, 80s and early 90s were a period of true decline in Indian sport.
+• After the steady period came the late 70s, 80s and early 90s which were a period of true decline in Indian sport.
 The one bright spot during this time was the record breaking medal haul (57) at the 1982 Asian Games but you won't see this number reflected anywhere on the graph because of the blank drawn at the 84 Olympics

-• Medal tallies at the continental games steadily improved through the late 90s until the 2006 Doha games where India produced its second best ever tally at the continental edition (53).
-This combined with the three medals at the 2008 Being Olympics brought the ratio down to below 20 for the first time in almost 50 years
+• The first signs of a sporting comeback came in the late 90s when medal tallies at the continental games started improving and India also started posting solo gains at Olympics after years of not winning medals.
+This continued until the 2006 Doha games where India churned out its second best ever medal tally (53).
+This combined with the three medals at the 2008 Beijing Olympics brought the ratio down to below 20 for the first time in almost 50 years

 • The only blip during this time came in the period post London Olympics.
 The 2014 Incheon games (57) couldn't meet the lofty standards set at 2010 Guangzhou games while the 2016 Rio Olympics can be categorized as a near to close washout with only two medals